smart home iot devices

 How much data do IoT devices collect?

-What is the difference between IoT and AI?
+what’s the difference between IoT and AI?

 Ready to bring the power of connected technology into your life?
 Start exploring the possibilities of iot devices today and experience a smarter, more efficient future.